codecarrotlabs/blog.codecarrot.net/_posts/design/product-design-sprint/2018-04-03-card-sorting-in-pds.md

 ---
 layout: post
 author: yashumittal
-title: Card Sorting
+title: Card Sorting in Product Design Sprint
 date: 2018-04-03 15:34:13 +0530
 categories: design
-tags: design product-design-sprint
+tags: product-design-sprint pds
 description: When we design a product, we choose words and group content to help users use the product.
 Those decisions form the basis of the product’s information architecture.
 image: https://i.imgur.com/TjVp8qh.jpg
 ---